In conjunction with our 30th company anniversary, we invite you all backstage and introduce the people behind our microplate readers.

 All our multi-mode microplate readers are equipped with a high-intensity xenon flashlamp, assay-specific filters, optic modules, or LVF monochromators™ (reader-dependent), and low-noise or extended red-shifted PMTs.

-Which assays can be measured by a multi-mode microplate reader?
+Which assays can be measured by a multi-mode plate reader?

 Multi-mode microplate readers offer a higher flexibility of detection, enabling the measurement of many different assays and applications in different research fields.